Clostridium: Treatment

 Clostridium welchii and Clostridium tetani respond to sulfonamides.
 Clostridia are also susceptible to tetracyclines, carbapenems (imipenem), metronidazole, vancomycin, and chloramphenicol.

-Clostridium botulinum is highly to radiatio.
+Clostridium botulinum is highly resistant to radiation.
 The vegetative cells of clostridia are heat-labile and are killed by short heating at temperatures above 72-75 C.

 Lysozyme, nitrate, nitrite and propionic acid salts inhibit clostridia growth in certain food products.